-The DC Council's Role: After the Mayor's budget is released, each Council committee holds "budget oversight" hearings on the portion of the budget the committee oversees.
+The DC Council's Role: After the Mayor's budget is released, each Council Committee holds budget oversight hearings on the portion of the budget the Committee oversees.
 For example, the Committee on Health and Human Services holds hearings on the budget for the Department of Human Services, Child and Family Services Agency, and the Department on Disability Services, among others.

-As in the case in the performance oversight hearings held earlier in the year, each Council committee submits a detailed set of questions to each agency they oversee prior to the budget oversight hearings.
-Those questions and the answers are posted on the DC Council website (www.dccouncil.us), under its "Budget" tab.
-You can contact the office of the DC's Council's Budget Director, or the committee clerk for any committee of interest, if you need help to find these documents.
+As in the case in the performance oversight hearings held earlier in the year, each Council Committee submits a detailed set of questions to each agency they oversee prior to the budget oversight hearings.
+Those questions and the answers are posted in the Budget tab on the DC Council's website.
+You can contact the office of the DC Council's Budget Director, or the Committee clerk for any Committee of interest, if you need help to find these documents.

-After the budget oversight request hearings are held, each DC Council committee meets to "mark-up" the portion of the budget they oversee.
-The "mark-up" is the process through which the committees make changes to the Mayor's budget.
-While the committees can shift funds from one program to another or from one agency to another, they cannot propose spending more than the amount in the Mayor's proposed budget for the agencies overseen by that committee, unless they identify a new source of revenue, such as an increase in taxes or fees, or receive a transfer of funds from another committee.
+After the budget oversight request hearings are held, each DC Council Committee meets to markup the portion of the budget they oversee.
+The markup is the process through which the Committees make changes to the Mayor's budget.
+While the Committees can shift funds from one program to another or from one agency to another, they cannot propose spending more than the amount in the Mayor's proposed budget for the agencies overseen by that Committee, unless they identify a new source of revenue, such as an increase in taxes or fees, or receive a transfer of funds from another Committee.

-During this process, the committees also adopt recommendations on the Budget Support Act provisions that relate to their committee.
+During this process, the Committees also adopt recommendations on the Budget Support Act provisions that relate to their Committee.
 The recommendations are compiled and then considered by the entire Council in the Committee of the Whole.

 The Residents' Role: DC residents can play an important role in shaping the DC Council's decisions on how to alter the Mayor's budget request.
 Members of the public are encouraged to testify at the budget oversight hearings about portions of the budget they like or do not like.
-In addition, residents can submit questions to the committees that can then be passed on to agencies, to better understand various issues arising from the Mayor's proposed budget.
+In addition, residents can submit questions to the Committees that can then be passed on to agencies, to better understand various issues arising from the Mayor's proposed budget.